Virtual plane-wave imaging via Marchenko redatuming: Numerical Examples

 \subsection{Imaging results}

 As mentioned in the introduction, redatumed Green's functions can be used to provide multiple-free images directly, by cross-correlation of up- and direct down-going wavefields in the subsurface (\cite{behura2014autofocus}).
-However, this approach is extremely expensive, as it requires as many virtual sources as there are image points in the subsurface (number of required Marchenko solutions: $nx \times nz$ in 2D, or $nx \times ny \times nz$ in 3D, where $nx$, $ny$ and $nz$ stand for the number of image points along the $x$, $y$ and $z$ axis, respectively).
+However, this approach is expensive, as it requires as many virtual sources as there are image points in the subsurface (number of required Marchenko solutions: $nx \times nz$ in 2D, or $nx \times ny \times nz$ in 3D, where $nx$, $ny$ and $nz$ stand for the number of image points along the $x$, $y$ and $z$ axis, respectively).

-With Marchenko areal sources responses, however, we can use a single redatumed solution to image a whole line/plane at once (number of required Marchenko solutions: $nz$ in 2D as well as in 3D).
+With Marchenko areal-source-responses, however, we can use a single redatumed solution to image a whole line/plane at once (number of required Marchenko solutions: $nz$ in 2D as well as in 3D).
 To achieve this, we use the following redatumed reflectivity and standard migration imaging condition definitions, in the frequency domain:

 Note that the imaging condition in (\ref{migration_imaging}) can be seen as an integral along the focal plane of point sources imaging conditions (this integration is implicit in $\hat{G}^{-}$).
 We expect this integration to reduce the lateral resolution of the final image due to poorer angle-illumination.
-This can be remedied by extending our virtual plane-wave imaging method to account for a range of dipping plane waves.
-This will be investigated in further studies.
+In the following we will present a strategy to account for this limitation.